vicsyl/Experiments/extra_correspondences_arkit.md

 * Experiments comparing baseline with version with extra correspondences between center of top-face (3D BB) and the midpoint of the top line segment (2D BB)

+* Helps more for small deviation from gravity (the extra correspondences are not very error contaminated) than for other classes of camera rotation

+* Helps the best for scenes with #points == minimal sample

 ## At most 1 degree deviation from gravity

 ### D2Px